How Formula 1 Social Media Teams Work: A Guide for Brands

 Fan content and moments captured around the circuit

-Additional behind-the-scenes content that could not be shared during the race weekend itself
+Additional behind-the-scenes content that wasn’t be shared during the race weekend itself

 There is also often a “spillover” of content from the weekend.
 Moments captured across the grid, fan interactions or activation footage may still need to be edited and published- admin’s camera role is a good example.